Charles Dickens – A History of Literature and Social Change

 2. Night Walks: These walks allowed him to gather inspiration for his writing and observe the city’s various characters and scenes.
 His walks were both a source of creativity and a way to cope with personal challenges.

 3. “The Staplehurst Rail Crash”: In 1865, Dickens was involved in a train accident known as the “Staplehurst rail crash.”
-Dickens helped tend to the injured and dying, an experience that haunted him for the rest of his life.
+The author helped tend to the injured and dying, an experience that haunted him for the rest of his life.
 He later incorporated his feelings about the crash into his unfinished novel “The Mystery of Edwin Drood.”

 4. Fondness for Cats: Dickens had a deep affection for animals, particularly cats.

-5. Public Readings: Dickens was not only a writer but also a skilled performer.
+5. Public Readings: He was not only a writer but also a skilled performer.
 He conducted numerous public readings of his works, often performing passages from his novels in front of large audiences.
 These readings were highly popular and helped him connect directly with his readers.

 6. Suffering from Epilepsy: Dickens suffered from epilepsy, a condition that was not well understood during his time.
 He referred to his seizures as “fit of the falling sickness.”